LuckyJames128/Around-Town/README.md

 # hackathon2025
 ## Controls, game notes
 - Left, Right, Up arrow keys for movement
-- Space key to initiate dialogue
+- Down key to initiate dialogue, Space to continue dialogue

 - Some NPC's have game-necessary quests
   - These are marked with an exclamation point over their head